LazarusNLP/indonesian-sentence-embeddings/README.md

 ### Machine Translated STS-B

 We believe that a synthetic baseline is better than no baseline.
-Therefore, we followed approached done in the Thai Sentence Vector Benchmark project and translated the [STS-B](https://github.com/facebookresearch/SentEval) test set to Indonesian via Google Translate API.
+Therefore, we followed approached done in the Thai Sentence Vector Benchmark project and translated the [STS-B](https://github.com/facebookresearch/SentEval) dev and test set to Indonesian via Google Translate API.
 This dataset will be used to evaluate our model's Spearman correlation score on the translated test set.

 > You can find the translated dataset on [🤗 HuggingFace Hub](https://huggingface.co/datasets/LazarusNLP/stsb_mt_id).